uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/algorithms/modes/online.rst

 Online mode
 =========================

-In this section we will cover online compute mode
+In this section we explains online compute mode